Santhosh26/FortifyCI/README.md

 # FortifyCI with Jira Intrgation
-A unified script for all CIs with Jira Integration.
+A unified script that Integrate Fortify SAST with remote scanning for all CIs with Jira Integration.